 When in back-to-back mode, you cannot enter service mode unless you exit back-to-back mode first.
-This is because the machine starts communication if you press Start - Stop - and so on to enter service mode while you are still in back-to-back mode.
+This is because the machine starts communication if you press Start - Stop - and so on to enter service mode, in back-toback mode.